garfix/nli-go/README.md

 ## Run the executable with the sample applications

 NLI-GO comes with some sample applications, located in the directory "resources".
-In this example you tell "Hello world" to the hello world application:
+In this example you tell "Hello World" to the hello world application:

     bin/nli -c resources/helloworld "Hello World"